 What are B vitamins?

-A dietitian explains what the different B vitamins are, which functions they are responsible for within the body, and good food sources for each B vitamin.
+Discover what the different B vitamins are, which functions they are responsible for within the body, and good food sources for each B vitamin from our dietician

 'Vitamin B' is actually eight different vitamins, and each plays a different role in many functions in the body.